DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 {{ cli("kiara", "data", "explain", "alias:journal_nodes_table", max_height=300, extra_env={"KIARA_CONTEXT": "_getting_started"}) }}

 This command prints out the metadata *kiara* has stored about a value item.
 This commands supports displaying several internally important metadata details of stored datasets, check out the available options with ``kiara data explain --help``.
-One option that is particularly interesting is the `-p` one, which displays all the metadata properties *kiara* has collected about a value.
+One option that is particularly interesting is the `--properties` one, which displays all the metadata properties *kiara* has collected about a value.
+We will experiment with this option a bit later in this tutorial.

 ##### Display the data itself: `kiara data load`